-During the evaluation of the Company's disclosure controls and procedures as of the end of the period covered by this report, the Company's management determined that two material weaknesses within its internal control framework, which had been identified earlier, were still present.
+During the evaluation of the Company's disclosure controls and procedures, the Company's management determined that two material weaknesses within its internal control framework, which had been identified earlier, were still present.

 The first weakness relates to the timeliness of accounting for certain transactions.
 Equity transactions pertaining to outside consultants and new employees were not communicated in a timely manner to the Principal Accounting Officer by senior management.
 In the final stages of preparation of the Company's Form 10-KSB, as part of a reconciliation process, the Principal Accounting Officer discovered the excluded transactions and informed the Company's external auditors of the proposed adjustments and their potential financial impact.
 Such issues were discovered at the end of both fiscal 2003 and fiscal 2004 and related to fourth quarter activity only.
 During the quarter following the discovery of each issue, the Company discussed setting up a procedure to eliminate the possibility of future exceptions.
-No new weaknesses relating to the specific equity transactions have subsequently occurred.
+No new weakness relating to the specific equity transactions has subsequently occurred.

 The second weakness relates to the adequacy of supervisory reviews.
 The lack of reviews resulted in adjustments being proposed during the year-end field work by the Company's external auditors following the end of fiscal 2004.
 To remediate this weakness, beginning with the first quarter of the current fiscal year, the Principal Accounting Officer began reviewing all of the components of the U.K. balance sheet and income statement including material financial transactions.
-No new adjustments have been proposed by the Company's external auditors during the first two quarters of the current fiscal year related to the U.K. financials.
-In the U.S., the Company has begun the process of hiring a consultant to function as an accounting manager and allow the Principal Accounting Officer to serve in a supervisory review function.
-The Company believes the supervisory review function will begin in earnest during the third quarter of the current fiscal year.
+No new adjustments have been proposed by the Company's external auditors during the first three quarters of the current fiscal year related to the U.K. financials.
+In the U.S., the Company hired a consultant to function as an accounting manager and allow the Principal Accounting Officer to serve in a supervisory review function.
+The supervisory review function began in earnest during the third quarter of the current fiscal year.
+No new adjustments were proposed by the Company's external auditors during the third quarter of the fiscal year related to the U.S. or consolidated financials.

 The Company is in the process of implementing Section 404 of the Sarbanes-Oxley Act.
-In doing so the above material weaknesses will be addressed and remediated.
+In doing so the above material weaknesses are being addressed and remediated.
 In completing the evaluation of disclosure controls and procedures as of the end of the period covered by this report, the Company's management concluded that the Company's disclosure controls and procedures were effective despite these two material weaknesses because the material weaknesses involved isolated matters affecting relatively discreet, immaterial items and management believes that the issues were promptly brought to its attention.